Audit, Structural and cohesion funds/ESIF

 Fee

-The fee includes documentation, refreshments, lunches, a sightseeing tour of Madrid and a dinner.
+The fee includes documentation, refreshments, lunches, a dinner and walking tour.
 Accommodation and travel costs are at the expense of the participants or their administration.

 Discounts